thekaigonzalez/KTerminal/README.md

 the package manager searches links (usually github), for a repository corresponding with the arguments. it then checks for the main file and downloads it to your scripts directory.
+# KTerminal Internals
+## usr
+The usr directory contains the bin, man-pages, and local subdirectories.

+this contains user caches and files.

+## system
+system is the opposer to usr, containing home/apps and home/appscripts (where app scripts are usually stored), system is a very safer and much cleaner area.